adrybakov/wulfric/docs/source/user-guide/module/atom.rst

 For the full technical reference see :ref:`api_atom`.

-:py:class:`.Atom` class describe an atom.
+:py:class:`.Atom` class describes an atom.
 It is hashable and can be used as a dictionary key.
 The hash is based on the :py:attr:`.Atom.name` and :py:attr:`.Atom.index`.

 Import